 - Silver chloride or other powdery materials — Very crumbly, doesn’t hold its shape

-- Chocolate, cheese, or other food products — The milling machine is not food safe.
+- Chocolate, cheese, or other food products — Milling machine is not food safe.

 Material Tips and Tricks